 A widespread disease: depression

 Depression is one of the most significant health issues of the modern world.
 According to the World Health Organization (WHO), there are now 300 million people around the world who are affected by depression.
-The disease is likely the main reason for a reduced ability to act, and it affects people of both sexes, across all age groups and under totally different circumstances.
+The disease affects people of both sexes, across all age groups and under totally different circumstances.

 Classification of Otten and Engels’ study